 - In It Came!, an alien robot named Grurk invades England to harvest the very Britishness of its inhabitants, made clear when Grurk takes the stiffness out of his victims' upper lips aboard its spaceship.
 Its weakness also turns out to be a Spot of Tea.

-- Paul Cornell's Captain Britain and MI-13.
-For instance, his Crowning Moment of Awesome when Britain is invaded by Skrulls:
+- Paul Cornell's Captain Britain and MI13.
+For instance, his speech when Britain is invaded by Skrulls: